Ace-Jr/divine-s_portfolio/hotel-revenue/sql/README.md

 ## **SQL Analysis Steps**

 ### **Step 1: Combining Multiple Years of Data**
-To analyze all years at once, I merged the 2018, 2019, and 2020 datasets into a single dataset using **`UNION`**.
+I merged the 2018, 2019, and 2020 datasets into a single dataset using **UNION ** to analyze all years simultaneously.

 ```sql
 WITH hotels AS (